Chapter 8 Activities

 Enhance Fish and Wildlife Populations to Increase Nutrient Uptake and Biomass Storage by Animals

-Restoration of fish and wildlife through stocking programs and habitat creation or protection can directly and indirectly contribute to nutrient removal while providing other ecosystem benefits.
-Shellfish such as oysters and clams directly improve water quality by filtering nutrients and storing them in their bodies.
-Harvesting fish and shellfish, when appropriate, removes those nutrients from the environment.
-More research is needed to quantify these benefits.
-Regional partnerships could foster implementation of pilot projects.
+Restoration of fish and wildlife through stocking programs and habitat creation or protection can directly and indirectly contribute to nutrient removal while delivering other ecosystem benefits.
+Shellfish such as oysters and clams improve water quality by filtering nutrients and storing them in their tissues.
+Sustainable harvesting of fish and shellfish removes those nutrients from the environment.
+Further research is needed to quantify these benefits.
+Regional partnerships could support the implementation of pilot projects.

 Activity 3:

-Conserving natural lands promotes natural cycling of nutrients through ecosystems, while providing a host of other community benefits.
-Currently, about 30% of Sarasota County lands have been protected by acquisition or conservation easement.
-Options for accelerating and diversifying funding for land conservation should be explored.
+Conserving and restoring natural lands promotes natural cycling of nutrients through ecosystems, while providing a host of other community benefits.
+Currently, about 33% of Sarasota County lands have been protected by acquisition or conservation easement.
+Options for accelerating and diversifying funding for land conservation and restoration should be explored.

 Activity 4: